 Whenever a student is not in school, and the Attendance Clerk has not been notified, you will receive an automated call from the school, notifying you that your child was marked absent that day.
 This is done for safety reasons and to remind you that you must call the school each day your child is absent.
 Such absences are considered “unexcused”.

-Absences of 2 days or more (planned or due to sickness)
+Absences of 2 or More Days (Planned or Due to Sickness)

 Please sign your child up for Independent Study so they can stay caught up on their school work and the school can receive the necessary funding for them.
-For directions on how to set this up, please see the Independent Study Page.
+Anyone at the front desk can help you set this up.